danscan/danscan.xyz/src/content/blog/what-is-passes.md

 A Pass Provider presents requests to the user for review and handling.

-Generally, Pass Providers support commonly-used request topics, such as requests related to signing in or making payments.

-But Pass Providers cannot be expected to support _every_ request topic a user might encounter, especially when it comes to specialized use cases like access to specific data types, AI, and more.

-Any app can request to become the user's Pass Provider:
+Any app can request to become the user's Pass Provider by sending an `org.passes.provide-pass` request:

 ```typescript
 import { providePass } from '@passes/reqs/topics/pass-providers';